Cotton, Boozman Bill

 The world’s largest and most comprehensive museum about the Cold War is in production in Blytheville, Arkansas.

-Eaker Air Force Base, the site of the museum, was home to approximately 300,000 men and women from 1942-1992 and is America’s best preserved Strategic Air Command Alert Aircrew Facility and Nuclear Weapons Storage Area.
+Eaker Air Force Base, the site of the center, was home to approximately 300,000 men and women from 1942-1992 and is America’s best preserved Strategic Air Command Alert Aircrew Facility and Nuclear Weapons Storage Area.

 Contact: Caroline Tabler or James Arnold (202) 734-0430 December 17, 2020